 Science is the study of the natural world based on facts learned though experimentation and observation.
 As a discipline it requires curiosity, creativity, imagination and focus.
 It uses the tools from many other disciplines to develop, present and share ideas about the world and borrows clues from many other disciplines to identify areas for investigation.
-While science as a whole is divided into two interrelated sub-disciplines – physical science which focuses on physical phenomena and life science which focuses on life and living systems – collectively the areas of science improve our understanding of the world and how it works.
+While science as a whole is divided into two interrelated subdisciplines – physical science, which focuses on physical phenomena, and life science, which focuses on life and living systems – collectively, the area of science improves our understanding of the world and how it works.
 If the physical world, whether at a micro-level or beyond this planet, fascinates you, one of the many sciences that make up physical science may be right for you.

 Students interested in the physical sciences may earn an Arts and Sciences Transfer (A.S.) degree in one of several majors.